hardisj/erinsaudiocorner/content/english/loudspeakers/Neumann_KH80.md

 <br>

 The Neumann KH 80 Studio Monitor is a small-sized monitor with excellent performance.
 It offers very good linear response within ±1.50dB and good vertical dispersion at about ±40°, making it suitable for nearfield listening.
-At farfield distances (say, maybe a couple meters or more) there may be a slight elevation in the top end when listening.
+At farfield distances (say, maybe a meter or more or an environment where there are many early reflections) there may be a slight elevation in the top end when listening.
 This would be due to the increased sidewall reflections combined with the near-constant directivity of the treble; where the off-axis HF is nearly the same as the on-axis.

 F3 being about 57Hz with an F10 of 48Hz, you can expect sharp rolloff of the bass, just around typical kickdrum and bass guitar fundamentals.
 So do consider using a subwoofer with this speaker if you need to get response lower than about 50Hz.